AlexJCturbo/zookeepr/README.md

 - [Links](#Links)

 ## Project Description
-The onjective of the project is to create a web server using the Express.js framework and add it to a zoo front-end application.
+The objective of the project is to create a web server using the Express.js framework and add it to a zoo front-end application.

-To achive that, this project uses Express.js to provide the framework for the different routes required in the project.
+To achieve that, this project uses Express.js to provide the framework for the different routes required in the project.
 ###### [Back to Index](#Table-of-Contents)